dgsob/SF2526-VT25/Exam exercises 3, 5, 6c.md

 #### Complexity of the method in terms of $n$:
 To determine the complexity, we first calculate the number of recursion levels.
 Since $n=3^p$, and each level divides the problem size by $3$, it takes $p$ divisions to reach $n=1$.
 Thus, there are $p=\log_3n$ levels.

 At each level, the complexity is dominated by the work performed to combine the subproblems.
-This work consists of unique multiplications and additions we have to perform on sub-vectors, and their respective DFTs, of sizes from $n/3$ to $1$.
-Ignoring the constants the complexity of each such subproblem combination is linear in terms of $n$, and can be expressed as $\mathcal{O}(n)$.
+This work consists of unique multiplications and additions we have to perform on respective DFTs of the sub-vectors of sizes from $n/3$ to $1$.
+Ignoring the constants that these operations introduce, the complexity of each such subproblem combination is linear in terms of $n$ $-$ as the number of the subproblems to solve grows accordingly, i.e., $3$ for $n/3$, up to $3^p$ for $1$ $-$  and can be expressed as $\mathcal{O}(n)$.

 Thus the total complexity is $\log_3n \times \mathcal{O}(n) = \mathcal{O}(n\log n)$.